CMPS-1600-amaus/Website-Project/README.md

 Normally the default for version is the newest long term support version of the packages.
 In most cases that is perfectly fine.
 Once you have installed your packages you can proceed to milestone 1.

-## Milestone 1: Reading Documentation and Building User Creation - 30 Points
+## Milestone 1: Documentation Orientation and User Creation UI - 30 Points
 This milestone primarily focuses on 4 major technologies that will be important to understand for this project.
 In this milestone, you will familiarize yourself with these technologies.
 The following documentation links will be neccessary for milestone 1.
 - [nextjs]
 - [react]